walles/riff/README.md

 ... then all future 'git diff's and 'git show's will be refined.

 # Installation
+First of all, you need `curses` on your system.
+On Linux you probably already have it, on macOS you may want to do:

+    brew install curses

+Then, to install Riff:

     gem install riffdiff

 Optionally followed by...